 The latest chapter?
 Living with a seventy-year old woman named Alevtyna in Kiev while I took Russian language classes.
 My language school, Echo Eastern Europe, arranged the homestay which, based on its website, I expected to be with a “carefully selected, friendly and open-minded family.”

-I arrived around 8:30 a.m. on a Saturday morning, having taken the overnight train from Minsk to Kiev.
+I arrived around at my Kiev homestay at 8:30 a.m. on a Saturday morning, having taken the overnight train from Minsk to Kiev.
 Unlike my homestays in St. Petersburg and Moscow, this one was in the heart of central Kiev, just blocks from a Metro stop.

 After lugging my bags of four flights of stairs, a tiny blond woman with a squeaky voice and wrinkled skin welcomed me with a flourish of Russian.
 Understanding just a fraction, I took off my shoes and followed her to my room in the small apartment, where I dropped my bags.
 I was pleased to see a large double bed, desk and large closet.

 However, she seemed reluctant to show me the kitchen, even though the director of the school assured me I would have access to cook meals for myself since none were included.
 And she didn’t show me the living room at all, which was apparently off-limits altogether.

 Later that afternoon, Alevtyna sat me down and provided me with a stern lecture (entirely in very rapid Russian) about how dangerous Kiev is – she went on and on about all of the criminals and homeless people and emphasized over and over how I should not talk to anyone outside of her apartment.
 I didn’t bother protesting or arguing.